yceruto/symfony-ddd-skeleton/README.md

     │       │   └── AdminWebTestCase.php
     │       └── api/

+The `tests/` directory will include a `context/` directory that mirrors the structure of the `context/` directory in the main codebase.
-The `tests` directory will contain the `context/` directory and replicate its structure, just update your `composer.json` and map each directory `tests/context/<CONTEXT>/` with its PSR-4 namespace:
+To use this structure in your tests, you will need to update your `composer.json` file to map each directory within `tests/context/<CONTEXT>/` to its corresponding PSR-4 namespace.
+This allows you to test each kernel context separately.

     "autoload-dev": {
         "psr-4": {